-We do not have a formal reading List of incoming Part IIs.
-A lot of reading material is recommended by the various lecturers during the course, but most of this will be primary research papers and up-to - date reveiws, rather than text books.
+We do not have a formal reading list of incoming Part IIs.
+A lot of reading material is recommended by the various lecturers during the course, but most of this will be primary research papers and up-to-date reviews, rather than textbooks.
 Attempting to tackle this material before the lectures start would probably not be very useful (and quite possibly, off-putting!)

-During the Part II course, lecturers will regulary use basic genetics terminology and will often refer to techniques used to study molecular, cellular and devevelopmental biology.
+During the Part II course, lecturers will regularly use basic genetics terminology and will often refer to techniques used to study molecular, cellular and developmental biology.
 In general, lecturers will not have time to go through these areas in detail during lectures and supervisions but will assume that you are familiar with the material from your own IA and IB courses.
-We strongly recommend that if you are a NatSci, you refresh your memory if the informtion introduced to you in the NST IA Biology of Cells and IB Cell and Developmental Biology courses, since in many cases this information will be built upon at Part II.
-If you are a pre-clincial Medic or Vet, we recommend that you re-read the genetic lectures deliveed in the IA MIMS course (by Profs Miska and Murchison, and Dr Farr) and (for Medics) those given by Dr Aylwyn Scally/Dr Felipe Karam Teixeira in the IB HR course.
+We strongly recommend, that if you are a NatSci, you refresh your memory of the information introduced to you in the NST IA Biology of Cells and IB Cell and Developmental Biology courses, since in many cases this information will be built upon at Part II.
+If you are a pre-clinical Medic or Vet, we recommend that you re-read the Lent Term genetics lectures delivered in the IA MIMS course (Murchison, and Farr) and (for Medics) those given by Karam Teixeira in the IB HR course.

 IA Cells